Shippable/docs/sources/platform/workflow/resource/params.md

       namespace: "${NAMESPACE}"
 ```

-In this case, `NAMESPACE` will become "production" when `kube-cluster` is used together in a job with `prod-params`, and will become `beta` when used together in a job with `beta-params`.
+In this case, `NAMESPACE` will become "production" when `kube-cluster` is used together in a job with `prod-params`, and it will become `beta` when used together in a job with `beta-params`.
 This way, the same cluster definition can be used with the same integration to deploy to multiple namespaces.
-Job inputs are processed in-order, so as long as the `params` resource is declared as an IN above the `cluster` resource, the variables will be added, and the cluster's placeholder will be replaced by the value from `params`
+Job inputs are processed in order, so as long as the `params` resource is declared as an `IN` above the `cluster` resource, the variables will be added, and the cluster's placeholder will be replaced by the value from `params`

+**Note**: Templating a `params` resource is not supported.
+Any placeholders in a `params` resource will not be replaced.

 ## Shippable Utility Functions
 To make it easy to use these environment variables, the platform provides a command line utility that can be used to work with these values.